Shark cartilage is promoted as an alternative cancer treatment but there is no evidence that it works.

-Shark cartilage is cartilage taken from spiny dogfish sharks and hammerhead sharks and made into a powder.
-You can buy it as a food or dietary supplement.
+Shark cartilage is taken from spiny dogfish sharks and hammerhead sharks.
+It is made into a powder or liquid which you can buy as a food or dietary supplement.

 Several years ago, a doctor published two books that claimed that sharks don’t get cancer and that shark cartilage could cure cancer.
 This is not true and sharks can get cancer.
 But many people with cancer still believe that shark cartilage may control their cancer or cure them, even though there is no scientific evidence for this.

-- As a powder or a liquid that you swallow
+- a powder or liquid that you swallow

-- As an enema (a liquid into the back passage)
+- an enema (a liquid into the back passage)

 Most researchers agree that the protein molecules in shark cartilage powders are too big for the digestive system to absorb.
 So shark cartilage that you swallow is not likely to be absorbed into the body.